Slovak invasion of Poland: Order of battle

 The group was part of the German Army Group South; was subordinated to the 14th Army, led by Wilhelm List; and contributed to the 14th Army's total of five infantry divisions, three mountain divisions, two panzer divisions and one Luftwaffe division.
 Bernolák's tasks were to prevent a Polish incursion into Slovakia and to support German troops.

-They were opposed by the Polish Karpaty Army (Carpathian Army), which consisted mainly of infantry units with some light artillery support and no tanks.
+They were opposed by the Polish Carpathian Army, which consisted mainly of infantry units with some light artillery support and no tanks.

 Campaign

-The attack started without a formal declaration of war on September 1, 1939 at 5:00 a.m.
+The attack started without a formal declaration of war on September 1, 1939, at 5:00 a.m.
 The 1st division occupied the village of Javorina and the town of Zakopane and continued toward Nowy Targ to protect the German 2nd Mountain Division from the left.
 On September 4 and 5, it engaged in fighting with regular Polish Army units.
 On September 7, the division stopped its advance 30 km inside Polish territory.
 Later, the division was pulled back, with one battalion remaining until September 29 to occupy Zakopane, Jurgów and Javorina.

 The 2nd Division was kept in reserve and participated only in mopping-up operations in which was supported by the Kalinčiak group.
 The 3rd Division had to protect 170 km of the Slovak border between Stará Ľubovňa and the border with Hungary.
 It fought minor skirmishes, and after several days, it moved into Polish territory and ended its advance on September 11.

 Two or three Slovak air squadrons (codenamed Ľalia, Lily) were used for reconnaissance, bombing and close support for German fighters.
 Two Slovak planes were lost (one to anti-aircraft fire, another to an accidental crash), and one Polish plane was shot down.
 The total Slovak losses during the campaign were 37 dead, 114 wounded and 11 missing.
+Polish losses are unknown.